Pherakki/SimpleDSCSModManager/README.md

 ## Installation
 You can run the mod manager in one of two ways:
-1. The foolproof way of running SimpleDSCSModManager is to install Python 3.8.10 on your system and run the source code directly.
-   1. Install [Python 3.8.10](https://www.python.org/downloads/release/python-3810/).
-Windows users should select the appropriate installer (one of the final two links in the table  at the bottom of the page).
-   2. Open a Command Prompt and type `pip install PyQt5` to install the dependency of PyQt5.
-(If you ever want to remove this package from your system, use `pip uninstall PyQt5`)
-   3. Download the SimpleDSCSModManager source code and unzip it.
-Create a text file in the downloaded folder and type `python SimpleDSCSModManager.py` into the file.
-If you are on Windows, rename the file so that it has a `.bat` extension.
-   4. In the SimpleDSCSModManager directory, create a folder called "tools".
-Copy and paste the contents of the "tools" folder from the latest SimpleDSCSModManager release into this folder.
-   5. You can run SimpleDSCSModManager by running the `.bat` file.
-You can also create a shortcut to this `.bat` file and run that instead.
-2. Alternatively, Windows users can download the latest release of SimpleDSCSModManager.
+1. Windows users can download the latest release of SimpleDSCSModManager.
 Extract it somewhere on your computer and run `SimpleDSCSModManager.exe`.
-This may or may not work on your particular system.
+2. You can also build the mod manager for source, which will be required for non-Windows systems.
+Although the mod manager is mostly written in Python, it has several dependencies written in C++ that first require compilation.
+   1. Follow the instructions in the [Building Dependencies](#building-dependencies) section of the readme to build the mod manager C++ extensions.
+   2. You can then do one of two things:
+      1. Create a text file in the source code folder and type `python SimpleDSCSModManager.py` into the file.
+If you are on Windows, rename the file so that it has a `.bat` extension; for Linux this should have a `.sh` extension.
+You can run SimpleDSCSModManager by running the `.bat`/`.sh` file.
+You can also create a shortcut to this file and run that instead, as long as the working directory is set to the SimpleDSCSModManager.
+      2. Compile the Python code to an executable file, using PyInstaller or Nuitka.
+Nuitka instructions are being worked on, but you can see how to create a PyInstaller executable in the [Building PyInstaller](#building-pyinstaller) and [Building The Executable](#building-the-executable) sections.

 ## Usage
 A guide to usage can be found in the accompanying documentation in the file `user_guide.pdf`.
 Detailed guidance on creating mods for SimpleDSCSModManager is found in `modders_guide.pdf`.